Good Samaritan thwarts NYC attempted baby snatching with jiu-jitsu

 Cellphone video shows Brian Kemsley pinning the man to the ground during the incident in Manhattan's Madison Square Park seven days ago.
 No one was hurt.
 Kemsley said the man appeared to have mental health issues.

-Kemsley said it all started when he heard a woman screaming as he was sitting on a bench in the park.
+The 33-year-old Kemsley said it all started when he heard a woman screaming as he was sitting on a bench in the park.

 GOOD SAMARITAN TURNS IN WALLET, LEADING TO ARREST OF CENTRAL FLORIDA MAN FOR METH TRAFFICKING

-When he looked up he saw a man trying to take a baby in a stroller from the baby's mother. who was holding onto the stroller with a 4-year-old child in her arms.
+When he looked up he saw a man trying to take a baby in a stroller from the baby's mother, who was holding onto the stroller with a 4-year-old child in her arms.
 There were a couple of people trying to stop the person but he was refusing to let go of the stroller.

 Kemsley told WPIX-TV the man was shouting “How do you know this is her baby?
 Why are you helping her?
 This could be my baby.”